hitthemoney/krunkerMarketTools/README.md

 # krunkerMarketTools

-## I KNOW THERE IS A MUSIC BUG I AM CURRENTLY WORKING ON FIXING IT

 ### Features
 Audio settings for krunker market, krunker market ping, dark mode option, UI scale, and suggested prices through out the market (not just on your inventory and trades).